namdo281/modern-cnn-models/README.md

   "n_gpu": 1,                   // number of GPUs to use for training.

   "arch": {
-    "type": "MnistModel",       // name of model architecture to train "args": {
+    "type": "MnistModel",       // name of models architecture to train "args": {

     }